Last Updated on by Michael Brockbank

 Predictions Regarding the Context of the Material

 Depending on the type of text you use while writing, the Grammarly Chrome extension will let you know the tone based on its predictions.
-This is still in the beta stages and doesn’t always reflect the intent of the author.
+This is based on word usage throughout your content that gives it a certain appeal.

-This overview will change several times as you write.
+This overview will change several times as you write depending on the language you use.

 Provides Synonyms of Words

 One of the newer features of the Grammarly Chrome extension is that of synonyms.
-By double-clicking a word you typed, the tool will give you alternatives to the term.
+By double-clicking any word you type, the tool will give you alternatives to the term.

 This is a great feature to have for those who don’t want to saturate their work with the same words over and over again.
 For one thing, it reads very poorly to the average person.